3pokes/HIDScripts/Backdoor/Linux - VIM Config Netcat Backdoor.md

 ## Description

-A simple backdoor that execute a base64 encoded netcat reverse shell embedd into a VIM Config file.
+A simple backdoor that execute a base64 encoded netcat reverse shell embedded into a VIM Config file.
 Run VIM execute the reverse shell.

 ## Requirement